thoughtram/blog/_posts/2016-09-16-angular-2-animation-important-concepts.md

 ### Philosophy of Animations

 One of the design goals for Angular 2 Animations is to make it **easy** for developers to configure and use animations.
-The API and syntax should be:
+The API and syntax is designed to be:

 *  intuitive
 *  declarative and
-*  immediately associated with the component...
+*  immediately associated with the component using metadata
-  *  the `animations` configuration is right above the Class definition!

 The best part of Angular 2 Animation design is that the **component->template->animation** binding solution
 <u>decouples</u> the animation from the component internals and uses the template as the binding bridge.
 The developer